PennyLaneAI/pennylane-qiskit/README.rst

     $ make test

 in the source folder.
-Tests restricted to a specific device can be run by executing :code:`make test-simulator`, :code:`make test-ibm`, or :code:`make test-classical`.
+Tests restricted to a specific device can be run by executing :code:`make test-aer` or :code:`make test-ibm`.

 .. note:: Tests on the `ibm device <https://pennylane-qiskit.readthedocs.io/en/latest/devices.html#projectqibmbackend>`_ can only be run if a :code:`ibmqx_token` for the `IBM Q experience <https://quantumexperience.ng.bluemix.net/qx/experience>`_ are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
 If this is the case, running :code:`make test` also executes tests on the :code:`ibm` device.
 By default tests on the :code:`ibm` device run with :code:`hardware=False`.
 At the time of writing this means that the test are "free".
 Please verify that this is also the case for your account.